yx-lu/yx-lu.github.io/_pages/about.md

 I am currently advised by Prof. Yuqing Kong and my research interests are Information elicitation, blockchain and cryptography.

+## News

+* 04/2022 I gave a talk in the Turing Class CS peer talk about the EIP-1559 paper.
+Slides and videos will be ready soon.
+* 03/2022 Our paper `Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security` has been accepted by ACM CCS 2022!

+## Education

+* 09/2018-Present: School of Electronics Engineering and Computer Science, Peking University
+    * Bachelor of Computer Science and Technology
+* 09/2015-06/2018: Hangzhou No.2 High School of Zhejiang Province

 ## Recent publications

 ### 2022

 * Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security.
 Y. Liu\*, **Y. Lu**\*, K. Nayak\*, F. Zhang\*, L. Zhang\*, Y. Zhao\*.
 Accepted by *The 29th ACM Conference on Computer and Communications Security (CCS)*, 2022.